franck-benault/creditCardFraudDetection/README.md

 the IV (information value) calculated on this field is 1.907.

+### Trx_reversal
+The normal financial flux for a payment transaction is that the card holder pays the merchant (no reversal).
+But sometimes the merchant has to reimbourses the card holder this is the reversal transactions.
+There are more "no reserval" transactions than "reversal" transactions.
+But the reversal transactions are used sometimes by the fraudsters.
+The fraud rate is around 10 times higher for reversal transactions.
+The information value calculated on this column in 0.013, quite low but not without any information.

+Because this column contains only 3 possible values the encoding of this column is not really a problem.

 ### How to encode the data
 The idea is the find a way to group several categories to a new one without lossing to much information.
 This grouping must have a business meaning.